 Come and spend the day in Flatford, home of the beautiful 16th-century thatched Bridge Cottage, which is located in the heart of Dedham Vale?

 This is the location for John Constable’s famous idyllic pastoral paintings, and visitors are invited to attend exhibitions held in the cottage.

 One of the best ways to experience the countryside that John Constable knew and loved is to take the Constable Country Walk around the picturesque Stour Valley.
 By following in the footsteps of Constable you’ll have a better appreciation of the trees, rivers, sounds and light captured on canvass by one of the greatest British painters of all time.

 More information can be found at: http://www.suffolktouristguide.com/East_Bergholt/

 In the 1890s the property was purchased by a builder and parts of it were sold off.
-The warehouse, used for storing cloth, now a restaurant, was sold and part of the extensive garden was developed as a silk factory.
+The warehouse, used for storing cloth, was sold and part of the extensive garden was developed as a silk factory.